Implementing an anti-cancer diet and lifestyle plan

 - It may take some time to find a open-minded doctor who is willing to monitor your progress with blood tests or scans without the use of conventional treatments.

 - It is important that you are not pressured into doing something that you don’t want to do.
 Don’t get impatient during this time and don’t let yourself be talked into having conventional therapies because someone feels that you aren’t healing fast enough.
-Remember that it may take at least two years to fully heal from cancer with a natural route.
+Remember that it may take at least two years to fully heal from cancer when utilizing a natural route.

 - Stress and anxiety can turn off your immune system and prevent healing.
 What techniques are you employing to overcome stress?
 You can read more about stress relieving techniques with this link.